-The Natural Sciences course at Cambridge provides an excellent background for a wide range of careers, both inside and outside Science.
-Newnham Natural Scientists take up positions immediately after graduation or after post-graduate qualification (for example, PhD, MPhil, PGCE).
-Our graduates have become scientists in research institutes, industry, academia or the public sector, or have careers in teaching, business management, scientific communication and publishing, finance, law, medicine and the civil service.
+The Natural Sciences course at Cambridge provides an excellent background for a wide range of careers, both inside and outside science.
+Newnham Natural Scientists take up positions immediately after graduation or after a post-graduate qualification such as a PhD, MPhil or PGCE.
+Our graduates work in research institutes, industry, academia or the public sector, or go on to careers in teaching, business management, scientific communication and publishing, finance, law, medicine and the civil service.

 Are there any A-level subjects that are particularly useful?

-Those wishing to specialise in physical sciences should have three sciences at A-level (taken from Biology, Chemistry, Physics, Maths and Further Maths).
-They will have A-level Mathematics and one, or preferably both, of A-level (or equivalent) in Physics and Chemistry.
-Part 1A Chemistry presumes an appropriate A-level background, while 1A Physics presumes either A-level Physics or Further Maths.
+Those wishing to specialise in Physical Sciences require A-level Mathematics and one, or preferably both, of A-level (or equivalent) in Physics and Chemistry.
+Part IA Chemistry presumes an appropriate A-level background, while IA Physics presumes either A-level Physics or Further Maths with plenty of mechanics.
 Having both A-level Chemistry and Physics allows maximum choice amongst the first-year Physical Sciences courses, but it is possible to choose combinations which can be studied from a background of only one.
 In particular, A-level Physics, Maths and Further Maths provide a good foundation for future specialisation in Physics.
 In general, A-level Further Maths is very helpful to a physical scientist, but it is not a requirement for the course.

 For those intending to take Mathematics for NST, we encourage you very strongly to revise your A-level Maths before coming up, and we will provide structured revision material for the long vacation.